Custom Data (Pro)

 class.

-method you can pass custom variables to the Card templateusing the
+method you can pass custom variables to the Card template

-method you can pass custom arguments to the Card queryusing the
+method you can pass custom arguments to the Card query

-method you can access to the default twig variables (that filled out automatically by the plugin)using the
+method you can access to the default twig variables (that filled out automatically by the plugin)

-method you can access to the default query arguments (that filled out automatically by the plugin)using the
+method you can access to the default query arguments (that filled out automatically by the plugin)

 method you can access the PHP-DI Container (see the related chapter of this page)